zaskem/twitterbot-holidayprogress/README.md

 ## Tweet Posting
 By design, `TweetProgress.php` will _not_ attempt to post a tweet if the progress percentage hasn't changed (and some other scenarios).
 The debug information in `skipped*` values will identify reasons for a skipped post.

 `TweetPost.php` should require no direct modification or attention.
-It is a self-contained homegrown mechanism to generate a valid OAuth signature and POST a status update request to Twitter's API.
+It is a self-contained homegrown mechanism to generate a valid OAuth signature and POST a status update request to Twitter's API with cURL.
 Using `TweetPost.php` removes the need for third-party libraries (such as Twurl) on the production bot host to _tweet updates_.
 That said, the bot itself (`TweetProgress.php`) can be easily modified to use a library such as Twurl if available/desired.

 ## Troubleshooting and Tweet Posting
 This bot doesn't have a lot of moving parts, so there's not a lot to troubleshoot.
 There are two likely problems to troubleshoot: